brillout/wildcard-api/readme.md

 - [RPC vs REST/GraphQL](/docs/rpc-vs-rest-graphql.md#rpc-vs-restgraphql)
   <br/>
   Compares RPC with REST/GraphQL, in depth.
-  Covers all pros and cons of RPC allowing you to decide in what situations whether RPC or REST/GraphQL should be used.
+  Talks about all pros and cons of RPC enabling you to decide in what situations whether RPC or REST/GraphQL should be used.
 - [Example - A Todo List](/example#example---a-todo-list)
   <br/>